smouch2/MazeGame/readme.txt

+Note: This was developed in an introductory Java class before constructors and object instantiation were covered, hence multiple classes for the same object type.

 How to Play:

 You're an adventurer stuck in a dungeon full of trolls.
 Collect the key, sneak past the trolls, and make it to